 Candidate should have a passion for Facebook, Instagram, and Twitter and experience with each of these applications.
 The Marketing Intern will be responsible for documenting and sharing the festival as it unfolds.

 **Marketing Intern needs to arrive by July 21st

-Administrative Internship (one position available):
+Administrative Internship (FILLED):

 Candidate should have basic administrative experience.
 The admin intern would be responsible for taking daily attendance/class numbers, assisting the registration table, and general administrative assistance throughout the week.

 **Admin Intern needs to arrive by July 21st

 Candidate should have experience with film and have their own equipment.
 Intern will need to be able to photograph and video segments of the program for future promotional resources.
 You will not be responsible for filming performances.